davejmacm/PDA-David_MacMurray/Testing Exercises/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

     end
   end

-  dif highest_card(card1 card2)
-  if card1.value > card2.value
+  dif highest_card(card1 card2) # no comma separating arguments, declared function with dif --- should be def if card1.value > card2.value
-    return card.name
+    return card.name # should be card1.name
   else
-    card2
-  end
-end
-end
+    card2 #perhaps card2.name would keep code consistent end end end #orphaned end --- should be after the below method

 def self.cards_total(cards)
   total
   for card in cards
-    total += card.value
-    return "You have a total of" + total end end
+    total += card.value # this will total up all respective values of the cards i.e. 8 + 4 etc rather than the count of cards return "You have a total of" + total # ? does this need to puts rather than return ? end end